zhenghao-li/Data_Mining/EX2/Exercise2.md

 of density \[4\] (extremely danse) have exp(1.62) \~ 5.05 times the odds
 of having cancer as patients with density 1, even holding recall status constant.
-Hence, we can conclude that radiologists may not be weighting as much importance to density as they should be when interpreting the mammogram and deciding whether to recall the patient.
+Hence, we can conclude that radiologists may not be weighting as much importance to density (or more accurately, density \[4\]) as they should be when interpreting the mammogram and deciding whether to recall the patient.
 Considering models 6 and 2, patients older than 70 have exp(0.92) \~ 2.51 times the odds of having cancer as patients younger than 50, holding recall status constant.
 Also, if the patient has been observed to have a postmenounknown menopause risk factor, then she has exp(0.77) \~ 2.51 times the odds of having cancer compared to a patient with post menopause $HT, holding recall constant.
 All 3 of these coefficients significantly influence the odds of having a cancer, especially the density \[4\] coefficient.
-Therefore, radiologists should be suggested to weigh density, age, and menopause more heavily than they currently are.
+Therefore, radiologists should be suggested to weigh density, age, and menopause (or more accurately, density \[4\], age above 70, and unknown menopause) more heavily than they currently are.

 Regressing cancer on these 3 variables: density, age and menopause together, increases the coefficients for density and age even more as